Online therapy for women carrying the weight of betrayal, secrecy or infidelity

 • Re-write narratives about your story so that they serve you

-• Create small manageable healing steps
+• Create small, manageable steps that feel safe and empowering

 • Create ways to ‘live in question’ during the acute stages of trauma (when making life changing decisions may not be feasible)